Updated: July 14, 2023 |

 What are the challenges of activity-based budgeting?

-The biggest challenge of the activity-based budget is when you have many new activities or variables—like new business locations—that you can't account for or that skew your numbers.
+The biggest challenge of activity-based budgeting is when you have many new activities or variables—like new business locations—that you can't account for or that skew your numbers.

-Time-consuming: The granular detail of an activity-based budget process requires significant research and analysis.
+Time-consuming: The granular detail of an activity-based budget process requires significant research and analysis and can become time consuming.
 This budgeting system takes more time and labor investment than other planning methods

 Expensive: The level of research required to complete an activity-based budget means that many stakeholders will invest time in preparing data.
 This has associated costs not experienced with traditional budgeting.
 However, the cost benefits of this exercise may well justify the investment.